mmiranda222/.statsuite/content/using-de/popup-survey.md

 ![pop-up survey](/dotstatsuite-documentation/images/pop-up-survey.png)

-In addition to the configurable picture, the survey pop-up window shows 3 localisable elements:
+In addition to the configurable picture (size: width '700px', height '550px), the survey pop-up window shows 3 localisable elements:
 - A text button (i18n key: `de.survey.button`), which opens the externally hosted survey in a new browser tab
 - A title (i18n key: `de.survey.subtitle`)
 - A subtitle (i18n key: `de.survey.title`)